17LIVE: History

 In 2018, the company raised $25M in series C round as it got ready for US IPO, which failed to materialize.
+17LIVE had an unsuccessful US IPO attempt in 2018.
+Since then, the company reformed and transformed the business.
+Some key initiatives include the hiring of current CEO Hirofumi Ono, spin-off of Paktor (dating software business unit), full buy-out of founder Jeffery Huang, acquisition of MEME and HandsUp, and more.
 Despite the failed IPO attempt, the company continued to push for international expansion, including creating ‘LIVIT’ for the English-speaking markets to enter US, India, and North Africa.

 In 2019, 17's flagship live streaming app reached 10M downloads in Japan, and the business continues to push for both organic and inorganic expansion.
 Some key M&A highlights in the year include the acquisition of MEME Live in Southeast Asia, as well as HandsUp, a live e-commerce platform.

 In 2020, M17 closed out $26.5M in Series D round to continue organic growth in Japan, US and Middle East.
 In the same year, the company also sold its dating app business, Parktor, to rationalise M17 into a live-stream pure play business, followed by the appointment of its current Chairman, Joseph Phua, and previous Global CEO, Hirofumi Ono.
 With the buy-out and departure of founder Jeff Huang, the parent holding company M17 Entertainment Limited was officially renamed as 17 LIVE Group.

 An estimated 60 million users registered in 154 countries and territories in April 2022.

 In 2022, September, 17LIVE announced Group CEO Hirofumi Ono steps down.
 Alex Lien takes over the leadership as new Group COO; Jing Shen Ng appointed Group CTO.

+In 2023, March, 17LIVE announced Alex Lien promoted to Global CEO.
+Kenta Masuda appointed as Global CFO.